Kalypso Logo

 Day 14 : Depart

-Fond farewells as you depart for your next destination.
+Fond farewells as you depart for your next destination, carrying cherished memories of Kerala's diverse landscapes, wildlife, and cultural treasures.

 Inclusions